 Chapter 6 – The Mexican Relatives of LSD

 Psychedelic (magic, teonanácatl) mushrooms have been part of South American culture for centuries.
-Hofmann recounts a short history and makes the link to how Psilocybe mexicana eventually found its way to his lab.
+Hofmann recounts a short history and makes the link to how Psilocybe Mexicana eventually found its way to his lab.

 “This self-experiment showed once again that human beings react much more sensitively than animals to psychoactive substances.
 We had already reached the same conclusion in experimenting with LSD on animals, as described in an earlier chapter of this book.
-It was not inactivity of the mushroom material, but rather the deficient reaction capability of the research animals vis-à-vis such a type of active principle, that explained why our extracts had appeared inactive in the mouse and dog.”
+It was not the inactivity of the mushroom material, but rather the deficient reaction capability of the research animals vis-à-vis such a type of active principle, that explained why our extracts had appeared inactive in the mouse and dog.”